Up to 92,000 boom-era apartments may have defects, committee hears

 Up to 92,000 Celtic Tiger-era apartments may be affected by building defects, including fire safety issues, an Oireachtas committee has heard.

-The housing committee today heard from the Construction Defects Alliance (CDA), a group which has come together to represent the interests of the owners of affected apartments.
+The housing committee heard on Thursday from the Construction Defects Alliance (CDA), a group which has come together to represent the interests of the owners of affected apartments.

-Kath Cottier, who is chair of the organisation and also director of housing services with Cluid, told the Committee that “almost 92,000 apartments” may be affected by defects.
+Kath Cottier, who is chair of the organisation and also director of housing services with the Clúid housing agency, told the committee that “almost 92,000 apartments” may be affected by defects.

-Ms Cottier told the committee that because of the impact on property values, remediation costs and difficulty in selling their homes, many homeowners “simply don’t want to know if their apartments or houses are affected by fire or other defects”.
+Ms Cottier said that because of the impact on property values, remediation costs and difficulty in selling their homes, many homeowners “simply don’t want to know if their apartments or houses are affected by fire or other defects.

 “But from a health and safety point of view this is an appalling vista - we can’t continue with a hear no evil, see no evil approach to the issue of fire and other defects.
 We don’t even have to mention Grenfell Tower to see where that road leads to,” she said.